 Learning More

 We’re very conscious that we are not experts in this area at all.
-We have, though, briefly covered a range of personalty tests in our website.
+We have, though, briefly covered a range of personality tests in our website.
 These include Myers Briggs, Discovery Insights, Merrill-Reid, Birkman and the Big Five, as well as some other things like Type A and Type B personalities.
 Please consider our posts on these topics just a starting point from which to further your reading and understanding.
 On a side note, you might enjoy reading about the dark triad of personality types as well.

 Many modern personality assessments, such as MBTI, can trace their roots back to Jung’s personality model.
 Jung’s model, and its descendants, are useful tools for helping individuals understand different aspects of themselves, and of others.
 The increased self-awareness that comes with understanding one’s personality can help individuals grow and continue to develop as people.
 This was very much part of Jung’s underlying intent.